The Best LMIA Jobs in Canada

 Average Salary: $66,300 – $84,008 CAD

 Civil Engineer: Another great profession that is needed in Canada and many also stand to enjoy attractive work benefits besides good pay.
 Civil Engineers are in-demand in provinces such as Manitoba, New Brunswick & Saskatchewan.

 This is a highly skilled and in-demand profession and this allows you to apply through multiple streams and pathways as you only need the required experience, qualifications and English Proficiency (CLB standards).
 A job offer is not always required through such programs as the Federal Skilled Worker Program (Express Entry).

 Average Salary: $66,843 – $102,000 CAD

 What’s great about this?
-Well let’s say you have studied at a DLI in Canada and you’re left with Canadian Student Loan.
-Quite Stressful right?
-But you could be eligible for a student loan forgiveness of upto $20,000 CAD over 5 years.
+Well, let’s say you have studied at a DLI in Canada and you’re left with Canadian Student Loan.
+Quite a Stressful right?
+But you could be eligible for a student loan forgiveness of up to $20,000 CAD over 5 years.

 Average Salary: $80,126 – $94,322 CAD

 Oil & Gas Drillers: As mentioned earlier, Canada has an abundant resource of natural minerals and its mining sector has created more than 1.7 million jobs for Citizens, PR holders and Foreign workers.
-Another reason why this is a top LMIA job is because Canada has the fourth Largest oil reserves in the world and exports its energy resources across the world.
+Another reason why this is a top LMIA job is that Canada has the fourth-largest oil reserves in the world and exports its energy resources across the world.

 Provinces such as Alberta & British Columbia have a high demand for Oil & Gas Drillers and their PNP programs don’t require you to obtain a work permit.
 So if you receive a nomination through a province, you automatically get 600 CRS points on top of what you already have and that is a guaranteed invitation to apply in the next Express Entry Draw.